danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 There can also be a spectrum, where a team may still want some real-time meetings such as weekly one on ones with managers, but the rest of the week everyone is free to manage their time however suits them.
 This is where our team has landed.

-Now that the definitions are out of the way, how does a team go from everyone working more or less the same hours to async?
+Now that the definitions are out of the way, how does a team go from everyone working pretty much the same hours to async?

 ## Communication